A Beginner's Workshop for Antigravity CLI & ADK (Build Your First AI Companion)

 Think of tools as superpowers or special abilities you grant to your agent.
 By itself, the agent can only talk.
 With a search tool, it gains the ability to browse the internet.
 With a calendar tool, it could check your schedule.
 Technically, a tool is a specific function or an API that the agent can intelligently choose to use when it realizes its own knowledge isn't enough to answer a user's request.

-In advanced systems, tools can be provided by external systems like the MCP (Model Context Protocol) servers we mentioned in our architecture; we'll do this later for image generation.
+In advanced systems, tools can be provided by external systems like MCP (Model Context Protocol) servers.
 But for this step, we don't need a separate server.
 The ADK comes with a powerful, pre-built google_search tool that we can easily add to our agent's capabilities.

 Let's give our companion the power of Google Search.